SamratSahoo/BitTrend/README.md

 # BitTrend
-Lightweight and Simple Visualizer for Cryptocurrencies
+Simple and lightweight visualizer for cryptocurrencies all under 40 lines of code